-- "2D"-Method for collecting, processing and interpreting seismic data in two dimensions. - "3D"-Method for collecting, processing and interpreting seismic data in three dimensions. - "AFE"-Authorization for expenditure. - "Allocation well"-A horizontal well drilled by an oil and gas producer under two or more leaseholds that are not pooled, under a permit issued by the Texas Railroad Commission. - "Basin"-A large natural depression on the earth's surface in which sediments, generally brought by water, accumulate. - "Bbl" or "barrel"-One stock tank barrel, of 42 U.S. gallons liquid volume, used herein in reference to crude oil, condensate, natural gas liquids or water - "Bcf"-One billion cubic feet of natural gas. - "Benchmark Prices"-The unweighted arithmetic average first-day-of-the-month price for each month within the 12-month period prior to the end of the reporting period before differentials, as required by SEC guidelines. - "BOE"-One barrel of oil equivalent, calculated by converting natural gas to oil equivalent barrels at a ratio of six Mcf of natural gas to one Bbl of oil. - "BOE/D"-BOE per day. - "Btu"-British thermal unit, the quantity of heat required to raise the temperature of a one pound mass of water by one degree Fahrenheit. - "Completion"-The process of treating a drilled well followed by the installation of permanent equipment for the production of oil or natural gas, or in the case of a dry hole, the reporting of abandonment to the appropriate agency. - "Developed acreage"-The number of acres that are allocated or assignable to productive wells or wells capable of production. - "Development well"-A well drilled within the proved area of an oil or natural gas reservoir to the depth of a stratigraphic horizon known to be productive. - "Dry hole"-A well found to be incapable of producing hydrocarbons in sufficient quantities such that proceeds from the sale of such production exceed production expenses and taxes. - "Earth Model"-A proprietary integrated workflow process combining geoscience, production, operations and engineering data utilizing multivariate analytics. - "Exploratory well"-A well drilled to find a new field or to find a new reservoir in a field previously found to be productive of oil or natural gas in another reservoir. - "Field"-An area consisting of a single reservoir or multiple reservoirs all grouped on, or related to, the same individual geological structural feature or stratigraphic condition.
+- "2D"-Method for collecting, processing and interpreting seismic data in two dimensions. - "3D"-Method for collecting, processing and interpreting seismic data in three dimensions. - "Allocation well"-A horizontal well drilled by an oil and gas producer under two or more leaseholds that are not pooled, under a permit issued by the Texas Railroad Commission. - "Basin"-A large natural depression on the earth's surface in which sediments, generally brought by water, accumulate. - "Bbl" or "barrel"-One stock tank barrel, of 42 U.S. gallons liquid volume, used herein in reference to crude oil, condensate, natural gas liquids or water. - "Benchmark Prices"-The unweighted arithmetic average first-day-of-the-month price for each month within the 12-month period prior to the end of the reporting period before differentials, as required by SEC guidelines. - "BOE"-One barrel of oil equivalent, calculated by converting natural gas to oil equivalent barrels at a ratio of six Mcf of natural gas to one Bbl of oil. - "BOE/D"-BOE per day. - "Brent"-A light (low density) and sweet (low sulfur) crude oil sourced from the North Sea, used as a pricing benchmark for ICE oil futures contracts. - "Btu"-British thermal unit, the quantity of heat required to raise the temperature of a one pound mass of water by one degree Fahrenheit. - "Completion"-The process of treating a drilled well followed by the installation of permanent equipment for the production of oil or natural gas, or in the case of a dry hole, the reporting of abandonment to the appropriate agency. - "Developed acreage"-The number of acres that are allocated or assignable to productive wells or wells capable of production. - "Development well"-A well drilled within the proved area of an oil or natural gas reservoir to the depth of a stratigraphic horizon known to be productive. - "Dry hole"-A well found to be incapable of producing hydrocarbons in sufficient quantities such that proceeds from the sale of such production exceed production expenses and taxes. - "Exploratory well"-A well drilled to find a new field or to find a new reservoir in a field previously found to be productive of oil or natural gas in another reservoir. - "Field"-An area consisting of a single reservoir or multiple reservoirs all grouped on, or related to, the same individual geological structural feature or stratigraphic condition.
 The field name refers to the surface area, although it may refer to both the surface and the underground productive formations. - "Formation"-A layer of rock which has distinct characteristics that differ from nearby rock. - "Fracturing" or "Frac"-The propagation of fractures in a rock layer by a pressurized fluid.
-This technique is used to release petroleum and natural gas for extraction. - "GAAP"-Generally accepted accounting principles in the United States. - "Gross acres" or "gross wells"-The total acres or wells, as the case may be, in which a working interest is owned. - "HBP"-Acreage that is held by production. - "Horizon"-A term used to denote a surface in or of rock, or a distinctive layer of rock that might be represented by a reflection in seismic data.
+This technique is used to release petroleum and natural gas for extraction. - "GAAP"-Generally accepted accounting principles in the United States. - "Gross acres" or "gross wells"-The total acres or wells, as the case may be, in which a working interest is owned. - "HBP"-Acreage that is held by production.